 I must tell you there have been moments when it has been very tempting to give in to negative emotions.
 But my attitude is what has always saved me.
 That’s because I work hard to keep it positive.
 I choose to stay connected to the positive force of life, and my route—the path I choose to feel better, to become stronger, and to help me persevere through it all, is through my relationship with God and prayer.
 In fact, my relationship with God won’t allow me to wallow in self-pity for more than a few seconds or a few minutes.
 Faith in God has taught me that I have to look on the bright side of life.

-I work on keeping my mood and my emotions steady, my nerves calm, and my attitude as positive as possible—no matter what I'm going through.
+Because life is filled with ups and downs, I have to remind myself to keep working on my attitude.
+That means working to keep my mood and my emotions steady, my nerves calm, and my attitude as positive as possible—no matter what I'm going through.
 And that is how I’ve learned not to allow negativity (or negative people) to bring shadows into my light.
-I pay attention to life, and that's how I know the real winners I respect are those who find a way to connect—every day, to God’s spiritual instructions for living (make no mistake: I'm speaking of those found in the Christian Bible).
+I pay attention to life, and that's how I know the real winners I respect are those who find a way to connect, every day, to God’s spiritual instructions for living (make no mistake: I'm speaking of those found in the Christian Bible).
 True winners are those who learn to reach above and beyond the limitations of the physical world.
 People who work to to rise above the worries, anxieties, pain, misery and cares of a purely flesh-centered existence.
 People who strive to wrestle to the ground the flesh’s propensity (and its desire) to cop a bad attitude when things don’t go their way.

-Thomas Edison (photo shown above) was a great man; a great inventor.
-But as a human being, he wasn't any more special than you or I. That means if he could bounce back from failure to find success--time after time, after time--then why is it so hard for so many others of us to do the same thing?
+Thomas Edison was a great man; a great inventor.
+But as a human being, he wasn't any more special than you or I. That means if he could bounce back from failure to find success--time after time, after time--then why is it so hard for so many of us to do the same thing?
 It was his attitude.
 Edison is credited with the quote: “If we all did the things we are capable of doing, we would literally astound ourselves.”
-That was his attitude shining through, and I think it had a lot to do with all he was able to achieve during his lifetime.
-With Edison's quote lighting the way, I think attitude has a lot to do with what any of us can achieve in life.
+That was his attitude shining through, and I think such an attitude had a whole lot to do with all he was able to achieve during his lifetime.
+With Edison's quote lighting the way, I think attitude has a whole lot to do with what any of us can achieve in life.

 © 2012 Sallie B Middlebrook PhD